AaronNevalinz/CrowdFunding-Product-Page/README.md

 - See the number of total backers increment by one after confirming a pledge
 - Toggle whether or not the product is bookmarked

+### Built with:
+- Tailwindcss
+- Javascript
+- Flowbite
+- HTML

+### What I Leanrt
+- This is actually my first tailwindcss Project after two weeks of learning about the power of tailwindcss

 ### Challenges
 - Creating the background opaque, when the user clicks on the buttons to bring the next pop up into focus.
+But after some seroius research figured out to do it using flowbite, incorporated the flowbite accordion components...
+- How to handle the checkbox when the user clicks on the parent container card when choosing to place a pledge.